Bryce Canyon City, Utah

-The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
-According to the Köppen Climate Classification system, Bryce has a marine west coast climate, abbreviated "Cfb" on climate maps.

 History

-Reuben C. "Ruby" Syrett built a lodge and cabins at this location in 1916, when the promotion of Bryce Canyon for tourism was just beginning.
-Syrett's business grew along with the park's popularity, particularly once it was made a national park in 1928.
-Ruby's Inn became an important junction; its travelers' services developed into a small community.
+Reuben C. "Ruby" Syrett built a lodge and cabins at the town's eventual location in 1916, when the promotion of Bryce Canyon for tourism was just beginning.
+Syrett's business grew alongside the park's popularity, particularly once it was made a national park in 1928.
+Ruby's Inn became an important junction, and its travelers' services developed into a small community.
 Syrett donated land to the state for construction of a road (now Utah State Route 63), strategically placing Ruby's Inn right at the entrance to the park.

 In 2007, the Utah State Legislature unanimously passed H.B.
-466, a bill that amended the state law on petitions to incorporate a town.
-The new provisions allowed a petition for a new town with 100–999 residents to be filed with just the signatures of the owners of a majority of the land area, even a single majority landowner.
-If the petition met the conditions of state law and its signers owned the majority of the land by value, the new law required the county government to grant the petition and appoint a mayor and town council from a list of individuals approved by the petitioners.
+466, a bill that amended the state law on municipal incorporation petitions, allowing petitions for a new town with 100 to 999 residents to be filed with just the signatures of the owners of a majority of the land area, or a single majority landowner.
+If the petition met the conditions of state law, and its signers owned the majority of the land by value, the new law required the county government to grant the petition and appoint a mayor and town council from a list of individuals approved by the petitioners.

 The Syrett family, owners of Ruby's Inn, had been seeking municipal incorporation for some time, hoping to qualify for a portion of county sales tax revenue to help fund the water system and other community infrastructure.
-They jumped at the opportunity to incorporate under the new law, filing a new petition soon after its passage.
-Garfield County officials had repeatedly denied the request for a new town, unwilling to give up some 10 percent of the county budget.
-County officials discovered, however, that they no longer had any option under the provisions of H.B.
-466; the petition was in order, and they were required to grant it.
-On July 23, 2007, Bryce Canyon City became the first town incorporated under the amended law.
-In fact, it was the only one before the legislature amended the law again in early 2008.
-Three other Utah towns that already had petitions pending, Hideout, Independence, and Powder Mountain, were grandfathered in, but under the 2008 law there must be at least five petition sponsors, who were not allowed themselves to own more than 40 percent of the land.
-The new law also granted the county government more authority in the process, and required the town government to be elected.
+Garfield County officials repeatedly denied the request, unwilling to give up some 10 percent of the county budget.
+After the passing of H.B.
+466, the family filed a new petition, and on July 23, 2007, Bryce Canyon City became the first town incorporated under the amended law.
+It remained the only town incorporated under H.B.
+466 until early 2008 when the law was amended to redefine the petition requirements.